-- Possesses the special skills (for example, industry specific knowledge) necessary to perform the work on the financial information of the particular component; and - Where relevant, possesses an understanding of the applicable financial reporting framework that is sufficient to fulfill the component auditor's responsibilities in the group audit (instructions issued by group management to components often describe the characteristics of the applicable financial reporting framework).
+- A38.
+The group engagement team's understanding of the component auditor's professional competence may include whether the component auditor: - Possesses an understanding of auditing and other standards applicable to the group audit that is sufficient to fulfill the component auditor's responsibilities in the group audit; - Possesses the special skills (for example, industry specific knowledge) necessary to perform the work on the financial information of the particular component; and - Where relevant, possesses an understanding of the applicable financial reporting framework that is sufficient to fulfill the component auditor's responsibilities in the group audit (instructions issued by group management to components often describe the characteristics of the applicable financial reporting framework).

-Application of the Group Engagement Team's Understanding of a Component Auditor (Ref: Para.
-20)
+Application of the Group Engagement Team's Understanding of a Component Auditor (Ref: Para. -20)